-Crime reform bills deserve debate
+Crime reform bills deserve full debate

 State lawmakers are reviewing intriguing legislation focused on revamping local parole and probation systems so that those who commit minor crimes can be rehabilitated before they are convicted of an offense that sends them to prison.

 The ultimate result, according to Rep. Joe Haveman, R-Holland, is that over time Michigan’s huge prison population will be reduced, which will help decrease the bloated $2 billion budget of the Michigan Department of Corrections.

 It sounds good, but legislators must make sure, as the old adage goes, they are not penny wise and pound foolish.

 Haveman, one of the main backers of the four-bill package, is convinced they won’t be.